orhunguley/ETL-for-USPTO-Patents-Grants-and-Applications/README.md

 # ETL for USPTO Patent Grants & Applications
 This is an ETL script for for USPTO Patent Grants & Applications.
 Script starts with reading the ```xml``` file specified in the ```config.yaml```.
 It then extracts the relevant information and uploads the data to Elasticsearch.

-## tl;dr
+## Setting Up and Running the Containers
 The Elasticsearch and Kibana setup is taken from this [repo](https://github.com/deviantony/docker-elk).
+For more details, you can checkout the ReadMe section in that repo.
 You can setup and start the containers with the following command
 ```sh
 docker-compose up setup
 ```